Are we ready to return to teaching?

 We made the decision to open our doors after having fully considered all the risks involved, we have implemented protocols that address these concerns and we intend to minimize the risk of face to face interaction by making safety our number one priority.
 As a result we feel we are in a good place to get back to training.

 We have carried out a full risk assessment to ensure that the highest standards of safety are in place for everyone coming in to the school, the decisions were based on the location, the layout and how we could modify the interior set up so that it meets the requirements.
 All this is unique to the NLSSM North London site, each school will need to make the appropriate venue specific adjustments to meet the new standards of health and safety.
-For instance, we could not continue to use Westminster as one of our locations mainly because we did not have control of the environment but also they are facing their own challenges and as a result are unable to fulfil their obligations at the moment.
+For instance, we could not continue to use Westminster as one of our locations mainly because we did not have control of the environment but also they are facing their own challenges and as a result are unable to fulfill their obligations at the moment.

 With NLSSM’s accessible location, we advise everyone to avoid taking public transport for the next while.
 Whilst for some this maybe the only option, we advise other forms of transport where feasible.
 My top recommendation is cycling as I am rather partial to this, it being my main form of activity.
 If you are coming from Kent this is obviously not an option.
 (Unless your name ends with Froome or Wiggins, possibly).